 Los Angeles’ Koreatown is known for its barbecue, but the selection can be overwhelming.
-Korean barbecue is about as prevalent as Starbucks, and it’s often hard to keep the best ones straight.
+As any Los Angeles neighborhood guide will tell you, Korean barbecue is about as prevalent as Starbucks, and it’s often hard to keep the best ones straight.
 If you’re looking for Korean barbecue that is out of this world, here are a few places to try.

 Oo-Kook is all you can eat, but don’t expect your run of the mill King Crab cafe.
 This place is known for its fine selection of high quality meats, including beef belly and octopus.
 The service has more to be desired and they’re a bit stingy with their side dishes, but who needs a few extra dishes of banchan when they’ve got all they can eat Korean barbecued beef?

 Savor the Pork Fat at the Honey Pig